blueOkiris/Game-Card/docs/instr.md

 # Instruction Set Description

+## ROM Layout

+It's pretty simple.

+First, there's a line of 10 bytes, the last 8 of which form a number indicating the number of instructions on the rom

+Afterwards, it's the 10-byte instructions

 ## Memory Layout

 The first thing to understand before programming is the sections of memory that exist.
 Specifically, there are four.